Rita Ora Shows Off Sexy New Tattoos On Instagram

 The singer also has a small black smiley face on her right ear, as well as other symbols like triangles, hearts, and wishbones spread throughout her body.
 One of her most famous tattoos is of a ballerina which sits on her right tricep right above her elbow.
 It’s definitely one of the most impressive of the bunch and is very graceful.

-Other tattoos of Rita’s include a large pinup girl on her ribcage, a dove on her right shoulder blade, a feather on her right hand, and the Greek goddess of love on her bicep.
+Other tattoos of Rita’s include a large pin-up girl on her ribcage, a dove on her right shoulder blade, a feather on her right hand, and the Greek goddess of love on her bicep.
 Rita’s tattoo count lies somewhere around 30 for now, and the singer doesn’t appear to be stopping any time soon.